Last updated at Wed, 15 Mar 2023 20:24:19 GMT

 Artificial intelligence (AI) and machine learning are well-known technologies at this point, but their potential is only just beginning to be tapped when it comes to helping security teams become more efficient and more effective.

-Examples of AI-based tools that can help security teams include curated detections within an extended detection and response (XDR) platform, as well as intelligent threat and anomaly detection within cloud security tools.
+Examples of AI-based tools that can help security teams include curated detections within an extended detection and response (XDR) platform.

 Machine learning won't ever replace the trained eye and keen insight of a veteran cybersecurity analyst — but AI-based tools can take on some of the repetitive and time-consuming tasks that security pros face, allowing analysts to increase productivity and focus on the alerts and issues that matter most.
 The goal is human-machine collaboration, with AI augmenting and boosting the capabilities of the analyst.